Varsha Jain

 Varsha Jain is a British physician known as a "space gynaecologist".
-She has studied at universities in the UK but with an interest in NASA.
-In 2021 she was a researcher at the University of Edinburgh.
+She has studied at universities in the UK but with an interest in space medicine.
+She is a clinical doctor also researching women's health at the University of Edinburgh.

 Life

 Jain says that she was first inspired to become a doctor after seeing the fictional Dr. Beverly Crusher in Star Trek whilst watching it with her brothers in the Birmingham area.